abbotto/rectangular/readme/naming.md

 	- Naming modules this way keeps them organized within lists.

 ### Controllers
-- All controller modules are prefixed with `controller`.
 - Controllers should be named in `UpperCamelCase` format.

 ### Routes
-- All route modules are prefixed with `route`.
 - Routes should be named in `lowerCamelCase` format.

 ### Directives
-- All directive modules are prefixed with `directive`.
 - Directives should be named in `lowerCamelCase` format.

 ### Services
-- All service modules are prefixed with `service`.
 - Services should be named in `UpperCamelCase` format.
 - Built-in Angular services are prefixed with `$`.
 To keep things concise, other services should have a suffix of `$`.
 	- Built-in: `$location`.